Fleshgrinder/phpstorm-file-templates/README.md

 #set( $AUTHOR_HOMEPAGE = 'http://richard.fussenegger.info/' )
 ```

 After that create a `.vtl` file for each of your projects in the inclusion tab of your PhpStorm.
-Or simplye create a
+Or simply create a
 `.vtl` file in the folder right away.
 It is important that the `.vtl` file has the exact same file name as your project.
 The following is an example project configuration.